-Let’s get things straight a Dutch Oven is not your typical type of Oven with an Oven door.
-No!
+Let’s get things straight a Dutch Oven is not your typical type of Oven for baking cakes and dishes.
+Nope.

 A Dutch Oven is a heavy thick-walled cooking pot with a tight-fitting lid, this Dutch Oven is sometimes made of Ceramic, Cast Iron, Cast Aluminium and sometimes Other metals which are normally enameled than seasoned.

-This Dutch Oven is a kitchen knight, yes I said, knight because it is strong and can be used for baking casseroles, soups, frying and braising.
+This Dutch Oven is a kitchen knight, yes I said, knight because it is well built and can be used for baking casseroles, soups, frying and braising.

 Brief History of a Dutch Oven

 Around the 17th Century, Dutch Oven was normally made with brass and as time went by American Dutch Ovens changed over time and Cast Iron replaced brass due to its durability and versatility, these Dutch Ovens were used to bake, boil, stew, roast and also fry food.